 PAL version notes

-† As far as I know, the SwordQuest games were released outside the U.S. at the same time they were in the U.S. (the PAL cart and box both have a 1982 copyright), the only difference being the contest was only promoted in the U.S. (this is likely why the game's solution is different).
-There was no comic book, poster, contest entry form, or contest sticker on the box.
+In the September 1984 issue of TV Gamer (pg.
+64), someone again asked if the SwordQuest games would be released there.
+There was no comic book, poster, contest entry form, or contest sticker on the box, as the contest was only promoted in the U.S. (this is likely why the game's solution is different).
 Atari Bénélux (who were the subsidiary of Atari located the Netherlands) promised there would be a contest when they released the games, but that never happened.
 The Dutch manual supplement from Atari Benelux apparently has a 1983 copyright on it.

-† Did you know the PAL version has a different solution?
+† The PAL version has a different solution.
 Instead of getting numerical clues that refer to panels in the comic book, you simply get a number from 1 to 11.
 Luc Pycke obtained a fax from Atari Bénélux (who obtained it from Atari International) containing the solution, which was supposedly hand-written by Dan Hitchens.
 The solution does have a few errors - #5 and #10 were incorrect.
 The correct solution appears below, along with a copy of the fax.

 † The inventory bar/strip actually extends to the very bottom of the screen, unlike the NTSC version.
 Also, each clue gives a bit more of the EarthWorld “fan fare” (as mentioned in the manual), rather than different tunes for each, as in the NTSC version.